donatik27/lighthouse/book/src/faq.md

 ### <a name="bn-deposit-cache"></a> My beacon node logs `WARN Failed to finalize deposit cache`, what should I do?

-This is a known [bug](https://github.com/sigp/lighthouse/issues/3707) that will fix by itself.
+This is a known [bug](https://github.com/sigp/lighthouse/issues/3707) that will fix itself.

 ### <a name="bn-blob"></a> My beacon node logs `WARN Could not verify blob sidecar for gossip`, what does it mean?